List of Rehabs in Colorado

 - Health First Colorado, Colorado’s Medicaid programs cover residential and outpatient treatment and withdrawal management services.
 The Colorado Office of Behavioral Health adopted the American Society of Addiction Medicine criteria to determine the most appropriate level of care for individuals requiring treatment.

-- More SAMHSA-listed substance abuse treatment centers are private for-profit facilities—this means a broader range of treatment methodologies are available to clients. (source N-SSATS)
+- More SAMHSA-listed substance abuse treatment centers are private for-profit facilities, meaning a broader range of treatment methodologies are available to clients. (source N-SSATS)

 - There are numerous detoxification options—6% residential non-hospital and 3% hospital inpatient, yet most are located in Denver and Colorado Springs.

 - Some of the most significant gaps in treatment were recorded as being related to an insufficient workforce.
 In addition, only a small percentage of spending is used for substance use disorder treatment.
 However, as of 2020 onward, more is being spent by the state.

 - There are over 350 substance use treatment centers in the state, yet only 13% are classified as residential non-hospital settings.
 Residential drug rehab continues to be the best approach to treating addiction.

 - In-house aftercare support is limited to primarily the Denver region—in-house includes transitional housing, halfway houses, and sober homes.